slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Bitcoin is the singularity

+2022-01-26

+- Food for thought.

 ### The photonic age

 2022-01-19